redhood-97/T-Reqs/README.md

 <br>

 ## What's new ?  <br>
-<p> Now, you can use projects involving multiple source code files of varying formats.
+ Now, you can use projects involving multiple source code files of varying formats.
 The tool will successfully create a requirements.txt, a Dockerfile, a docker-compose.yaml file for each of the code files in separate app folders for smooth management.
-You just need to mention the files you want to work with properly, that's it !!!! </p>
+You just need to mention the files you want to work with properly, that's it !!!!
 	<br><br>